 - Planning for your retirement is a big deal and it can be complicated, emotional, and stressful.
 You can make it easier by working with a financial advisor who can help make a plan to achieve your retirement goals.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re still in the early stages of retirement, remember you can never start planning too early.
 Check our full retirement guide to help you navigate the early stages and get to work preparing for your future.